hashtag-squirrel/my-little-snek/README.md

 The core gameplay is based on the idea that the pet has needs that get more urgent over time, and that are not perfectly predictable either.

-For example a real pet would be hungry at a certain point and would need to be fed.
+For example, a real pet would be hungry at a certain point and would need to be fed.
 It wouldn't starve right away, but it would get hungrier over time.
 The same goes for the droppings of a pet.
-It would need to poop eventually, but it's not an exact science when that will happen.
+It would need to poop eventually, but it's not an exact science of when that will happen.

 In that sense, the Snek pet behaves similarly.
 As time passes, the game evaluates the "needs" or properties of the pet and on every evaluation, there is a chance for the pet to get hungry, poop or get sad.
 I will call the moment for the evaluation a "tick" going forward.
 So, on every game tick, the pet is evaluated and the properties may or may not change.

 The ticks are also what determines the abstract unit of age.
 The pet's age is how many ticks it has been alive for while the game was open.
-Quitting the game also stops the ticks, therefore it pauses the ageing of the pet.
+Quitting the game also stops the ticks, therefore it pauses the aging of the pet.

 I will go more into detail about this functionality when I talk about the [game class](#game-class).